dnsimple/dnsimple-support/content/articles/account-multi.markdown

 If you would like to add another account to your user profile, you should take the following steps.

 <div class="section-steps" markdown="1">
-1. Visit the settings for your user profile by clicking the <label>Settings</label> link in the dropdown menu.
+1. Visit the settings for your user profile by clicking the <label>Settings</label> link in the menu.

     ![Settings link](/files/access-user-settings.jpg)